pal1000/mesa-dist-win/buildscript/readme.md

 - if you want to build graw driver.

 ## 4. Miscellaneous and build location
-All paths are relative to script location.
+All paths are relative to dependencies dropping folder, the one I called `.`.

 CMake build system is created in:
 - for 32 bit: .\llvm\cmake-x86;